DavidWayneAustinPHP/CoverageJSONOutput/README.md

 To test the ConverageJSON data, copy the JSON code and place in the window of the URL: https://covjson.org/playground/ This website will test the health of the JSON code and report any errors.

+A sucessful test of the application can be see in the file: "SuccessFullTest_JSONcode.png"